DRKWang/Data-structure-for-piecewise-linear-function/logsfile/log13.md

  x_i = b_i - \Sum a_ij x_j  i in B, where B means set of index of basic variables
 </pre>

+Then we drop the nonnegativity restriction on all the basic variables x_i, i ∈ B.